ersilia-os/easylinkage/README.md

 # Easy record linkage

-This small python library is a drop-in replacement for the [recordlinkage](https://github.com/J535D165/recordlinkage/) toolkit.
-Please read the [documentation](https://recordlinkage.readthedocs.io/en/latest/) of this .
+This python library is a drop-in replacement for the [recordlinkage](https://github.com/J535D165/recordlinkage/) toolkit.
+Please read the [Record Linkage Toolkit documentation](https://recordlinkage.readthedocs.io/en/latest/) for a complete and up-to-date guidance.

+Here, we simply extend the `recordlinkage` library with a few functionalities to make it easy to use for medical records data.

 ## Main features